MasaoFujii/pg_cheat_funcs/README.md

 ## Functions

+Note that **CREATE EXTENSION pg_cheat_funcs** needs to be executed in all the databases that you want to execute the functions that this extension provides.

+    =# CREATE EXTENSION pg_cheat_funcs;

 ### record pg_stat_get_memory_context()
 Return statistics about all memory contexts.
 This function returns a record, shown in the table below.